Cantonese nationalism: Chinese parties

-Exiled Chinese dissident writer Liao Yiwu believes that China "is best divided into 10 countries", including Yunnan, Sichuan, Guangdong and other places.
-He believes that the Chinese Communist Party is not capable of "ruling such a large country" and advocates the first step of local divisions It should be local autonomy, thus achieving the same effect as the disintegration of the Soviet Union.
-As a result, his remarks were fiercely criticized by pro-establishment scholars in China, who said that he had an “disgusting stance” and would “definitely be nailed to the pillar of shame”.

-Historian Liu Zhongjing also advocated that China should be disintegrated into different nation-states, and called Canton after independence "Cantonia".
+The Chinese Historian Liu Zhongjing also advocated that China should be disintegrated into different nation-states (a political position called Cathaysianism) 諸夏主義 (诸夏主义, Zhū Xià zhǔyì)., and called Canton after independence "Cantonia".
 Some Canadian scholars who study contemporary social trends in China believe that Liu's admiration for "regionalism", including support for separatist activities in Hong Kong, Taiwan, Tibet and other places, is extremely dangerous to China's future.
 Some scholars who are pro-China's establishment severely criticized Liu Zhongjing's theory for advocating the split of China, calling Liu "a scum in an imposing attire".
 In addition, many overseas scholars jointly submitted a letter arguing that Liu's "Cathaysian theory" was historical nihilism, and the reason why China is China is that the unity of the Chinese nation overcame division during the formation process which undoubtedly established the Chinese history.
 They also claimed that Liu's theories are all based on assumptions instead of facts, and by fabricating more than 20 fictional countries such as "Cantonia" and "Yuyencia" out of thin air, his theory is no longer just academic research, but a theoretical weapon to overthrow state power.
 In addition, Dr. Li Junjie said in an interview that the stupidity of Liu Zhongjing's logic surpassed Gorbachev’s.
 “He dreamed of splitting China into 20 pieces, and even returned to the time when there were 800 princes 3,000 years ago.
 Isn't this kind of research result utterly ridiculous?”, and said that his theory is an unattainable and nihilistic fantasy and no country will accept it.